It does not always cause heartburn, but it can cause damage to the throat and vocal cords.

 The contents of the stomach include stomach acids.
 When these acids make contact with the food pipe and vocal chords, irritation, discomfort, and burning can occur.

-Silent reflux can develop in infants and adults.
+LPR can develop in infants and adults.
 It is treatable.

-Silent reflux, or laryngeal-pharyngeal reflux (LPR), develops when the stomach acid travels back through the food pipe and reaches the back of the throat.
+The condition develops when the stomach acid travels back through the food pipe and reaches the back of the throat.

 The most common symptoms in adults include: